Arwin-S/neuralink-challenge-submission/README.md

 This project provides an implementation of a domain-specific autoencoder designed for the Neuralink Compression Challenge.

+The code I wrote is in the files: encoder.cpp, decoder.cpp, include/autoencoder.h, and include/serialize.h.
+The rest of the files are third-party libs.

 ## Setup and Build

 To set up and build the project, run the following command: